CloudBotIRC/CloudBot/README.md

 ## About

-CloudBotRefresh is the newest generation of CloudBot, the python IRC bot originally based on [Skybot](http://git.io/skybot).
+CloudBotRefresh is the newest generation of CloudBot, the fun, fast, extendable Python IRC bot!

 ## Installing CloudBot